VBFT: Veloce Byzantine Fault Tolerant Consensus for Blockchains: Definitions and Model

 \subsection{Definitions}

-\begin{definition}[ Safety] A protocol is considered to be \textbf{safe} in the presence of $f$ Byzantine nodes and assuming partial synchrony if, for any block $b$ committed during view $v$, holds the following conditions: \begin{itemize} \item $b$ is the sole block committed during view $v$. \item There exists no other block, denoted as $b^{'}$ that is committed during any view $v^{'}$ greater than $v$ and $b^{'}$ does not extend $b$ or acts as a predecessor to $b$.
+\begin{definition}[Safety] A protocol is considered \textbf{safe} in the presence of $f$ Byzantine nodes and under partial synchrony if, for any block $b$ committed during view $v$, the following conditions hold: \begin{itemize} \item $b$ is the only block committed during view $v$. \item There exists no other block, denoted as $b^{'}$, that is committed during any view $v^{'}$ greater than $v$ and $b^{'}$ does not extend $b$ or act as a predecessor to $b$. \end{itemize} In simpler terms, the safety property of consensus guarantees that once a block 'b' is committed during view $v$, no conflicting (does not extend $b$ or precede $b$) block $b^{'}$ will ever be committed to any subsequent view $v^{'}$, and $b$ remains the only committed block during view $v$. \end{definition}